 “What we really need is an SAP Platinum Consultant to come in here and fix it.”

-On several occasions, I have followed Platinum Consultants (I am an independent SAP consultant myself), to attempt to fix something that is broken and to provide a third-party viewpoint on the situation.
+On several occasions, I have followed Platinum Consultants (I am an independent SAP consultant myself) to attempt to fix something broken and provide a third-party viewpoint on the situation.

 What Problem with the “Platinum” Designation and Objectivity

-You need to solve the toughest problems without exposing the weaknesses or shortcomings of the software, and you need to tow the company line as SAP product management will not admit to the fact that a variety of their functionality does not work.
+You need to solve the toughest problems without exposing the software’s weaknesses or shortcomings, and you need to tow the company line as SAP product management will not admit that a variety of their functionality does not work.
 And the client’s requirement is not going away.
-Often the Platinum Consultant will resort to making something up to serve as an excuse for why the SAP functionality is not working as expected.
+Often the Platinum Consultant will make something up to serve as an excuse for why the SAP functionality is not working as expected.
 One trick is to say that SAP is built on best practices, and the requirement is not a best practice, and so SAP can’t do it.
 This overall assertion concerning best practices is false and is described in this post.

-One of the most amusing explanations I heard for why SAP DP was not meeting the needs of the client was that the client’s volume was simply too high.
+One of the most amusing explanations I heard for why SAP DP was not meeting the client’s needs was that the client’s volume was simply too high.
 This was a company with roughly 70,000 SKU-Ls (location combinations).
 That statement took me back and can show how desperate the situation must have been for the Platinum Consultant to have made up such a ridiculous excuse.
-However, that is not the first absurd excuse that I have heard coming from SAP when their software cannot make the grade.
-Another popular reason, which is used by many vendors, is that the issue will be solved in the next release.
+However, that is not the first absurd excuse that I have heard coming from SAP when their software cannot grade.
+Another popular reason, which many vendors use, is that the issue will be solved in the next release.
 Clients convince themselves of this one as well, and they tend to superimpose their desires onto the next release.
 I often have to tell them that nothing in the release notes covers the desired functionality, and they are always disappointed.

 The Importance of the Willingness to Make Up Stories